Capillary surfaces arising in singular perturbation problems: Introduction

-One may consider higher order critical points as well, such as mountain passes (which are, in fact, minimizers over some subspace) for which one has non-degeneracy and nontrivial Lebesgue density properties \cite[Propositions 1.7-5.1]{JK}.
+One may consider higher order critical points as well, such as mountain passes (which are, in fact, minimizers over some subspace of admissible functions) for which one has non-degeneracy and nontrivial Lebesgue density properties \cite[Propositions 1.7-5.1]{JK}.
 Observe that neither of these properties is available for our solutions as Theorem 6.3 and Remark 5.1 in \cite{CLW-uniform} indicate, and in the present work we do not impose any additional assumptions on our stationary points of this kind.

-The only higher dimensional result that appears in \cite{HPP}, \cite{Khavinson} and \cite{T} states that if the complement of $\Omega$ is connected and has $C^{2,\alpha}$ boundary, then $\Omega$ is the exterior of a ball \cite[Theorem 7.1]{Khavinson}.
-The restriction $\Omega\subset \R^2$ is because the authors have mainly used techniques from complex analysis.
-Our approach does not have this restriction since our main tool is the representation in terms of the Minkowski support function.
-We remark that in higher dimensions our construction results a surface in the sphere of radius $\sqrt{2M}$ such that the sum of its principal radii of curvature is zero, and it is transversal to the sphere.
+It seems that the only result in high dimensions that appears in \cite{HPP}, \cite{Khavinson} and \cite{T} states that if the complement of $\Omega$ is connected and has $C^{2,\alpha}$ boundary, then $\Omega$ is the exterior of a ball \cite[Theorem 7.1]{Khavinson}.
+The restriction $\Omega\subset \R^2$ is because the authors have mainly used the techniques from complex analysis.
+Our approach does not have this restriction since our main tool is the representation of the solution in terms of the Minkowski support function.
+We remark that using our method in high dimensions we can construct a surface $\M$ inside the sphere of radius $\sqrt{2M}$ such that the sum of its principal radii of curvature is zero, and $\M$ is transversal to the sphere.

-Finally, we point out that an application of our results is a new proof of the classification of global minimizers in $\R^3$ \cite{CJK}.
-Indeed, Theorem 6 from \cite{RV} implies that the capillary surface $\M$ constructed in Theorem C from the blow-up limit must be totally geodesic (i.e. the second fundamental form is identically zero).
+Finally, we point out that our approach may lead to a new characterization of global minimizers in $\R^3$ \cite{CJK}.
+Indeed, Theorem 6 from \cite{RV} implies that the capillary surface $\M$ in Theorem C associated with the blow-up limit must be totally geodesic (i.e. the second fundamental form is identically zero).
 Consequently, the blow-up must be the half-plane solution.

+The paper is organized as follows: In Section 2 we set up some basic notation which will be used throughout the paper.
+Section 3 is devoted to the study of a new monotone quantity $s(x_0,u, r)$.
+This interesting quantity is derived from a computation of J. Spruck \cite{Spruck}.
+Among other things, properties of $s$ imply that every blow-up of $u$ is either homogeneous function of degree one or identically zero.
+Section 4 contains the proof of Theorem A. In Section 5 we develop a new method of stratification of the free boundary points and prove Theorem B. Section 6 contains the proof of Theorem C. For the convenience of the reader in Appendix we repeat the relevant material from \cite{CLW-uniform} without proofs.